Office of the President

 In fall of 2016, the college held its first Heritage Day, during which students, faculty, and staff came together to celebrate the institution's long and storied history and then go out into the community, giving 2,390 hours of service to 27 nonprofit organizations in the Lehigh Valley.

-Under Grigsby’s leadership, the college has strengthened its internship program with the development of internship seminars and more rigorous assessment.
+Under Grigsby’s leadership, the university has strengthened its internship program with the development of internship seminars and more rigorous assessment.
 It added a number of new programs, including five-year undergraduate/graduate degrees in business, and a health sciences track that leads to graduate studies in athletic training, occupational therapy, and physical therapy.
-Moravian College's Graduate program successfully developed an accelerated post-baccalaureate nursing program, obtained Pennsylvania Department of Education approval for an M.Ed. in Special Education, launched a doctor of athletic training program, a master of science in athletic training, a master of science in speech-language pathology program, and the online master of science in predictive analytics program which launched in September 2019.
+Moravian University's Graduate program successfully developed an accelerated post-baccalaureate nursing program, obtained Pennsylvania Department of Education approval for an M.Ed. in Special Education, launched a doctor of athletic training program, a master of science in athletic training, a master of science in speech-language pathology program, and the online master of science in predictive analytics program which launched in September 2019.

 A strong advocate for private liberal arts education, Grigsby is a member of the Chronicle of Higher Education Book Club, which examines important issues in higher education, and he is an active member of the Council of Independent Colleges (CIC).
 In June of 2014 he presented “College, Reinvented” at the national media annual conference in Washington, D.C., sponsored by CIC and American Association of State Colleges and Universities (ASSCU).